elsiribot/fedi/docs/development-plan.md

 ### Balances

-- Display balances (BTC, Tether, combined)
+- Display balances (BTC, USD, combined)
 - Select a wallet to send & receive with

 ### Transaction History